 The faculty liaison is one of the sixth quarter clinical nursing instructors.
-Addition De Anza College nursing faculty member will serve as liaisons where needed to maintain a 1:10 faculty student ratio.
-Preceptors and students will know which faculty to call at all times, and will be provided with both faculty liaison cell numbers.
+Addition De Anza College nursing faculty member will serve as liaisons where needed to maintain a 1:12 faculty student ratio.
+Preceptors and students will know which faculty to call at all times, utilizing the Faculty Liaison On-Call List.